-PLANNING COMMISSION , the Planning Commission of Centre Township, Berks recommended for approval the subdivision/land development plan wn hereon. - AND THE PARTY OF T
+CENTRE TOWNSH P PLANNING COMMISSION At a meeting held or , the Planning Commission of Centre Township, Berk County, Pennsylvani a recommended for approval the subdivision/land development plan of the property as sho wn hereon.

 4.04.B.2.
 Municipal governing body